paul-hammant/tbd/content/context/index.md

 mid-nineties in its modern incarnation (integrating to a shared code line frequently, and testing that).

-Importantly, the reader should understand that there is a large overlap between Trunk Based Development and Continuous Integration, as defined by its definers and documenters.
-Whereas Trunk Based Development focuses on a pure source-control workflow and an individual contributor's obligations to that, Continuous Integration focuses equally on that and the need to have machines issue early warnings breakages and incompatibilities.
+Importantly, the reader should understand that there is a large overlap between Trunk-Based Development and Continuous Integration, as defined by its definers and documenters.
+Whereas Trunk-Based Development focuses on a pure source-control workflow and an individual contributor's obligations to that, Continuous Integration focuses equally on that and the need to have machines issue early warnings breakages and incompatibilities.